 April 2004 – Present: Arts Curator and Producer

-I have been curating high-level individual and group exhibitions, as well as live poetry events, managing all aspects from concept, research, proposal writing and budget management to artists liaison, logistics, exhibition design, press and PR.
+I have been curating high-level individual and group exhibitions, as well as live poetry events, managing all aspects from concept, research, proposal writing, budget planning and fundraising to artists liaison, logistics, exhibition design, press, marketing and PR.
 Projects in London, New York, Seoul, Prague, Cluj, Craiova and Bucharest featured leading contemporary artists Anish Kapoor, Tony Cragg, Hito Steyerl, Guy Ben-Ner, Jordan Wolfson, Christian Bök, Jaap Blonk, and Dan Perjovschi, as well as emerging international talents Larissa Sansour, Ciprian Mureșan, and Tomomi Adachi amongst others.

 Highlights include: Euphonia, live event featuring sound, visual, performative and intermedia poetry (Bucharest International Poetry Festival 2019); MultiVerse, live performance of 14 international poets, artists and musicians (Bucharest International Poetry Festival 2018); Under the Stars – group exhibition of six Indian artists developed within the frame of In Context international art residency (May – June 2018); metaMorph ~ a dot that went for a walk, multimedia poetry show featuring ten performers at Bucharest International Festival of Poetry (May 2017); NeXus: Open Fusions, group exhibition and live performances at the Museum of Art, Craiova (August – October 2016); DADA 100: Poetry Without Verse, live performance of avantgarde, sound and experimental poetry at the International Poetry Festival Bucharest (May 2016); Cut With the Kitchen Knife, group exhibition of ten international artists at Intact Space Gallery, Cluj (May – August 2016); Rain Doesn’t Fall for Nothing, group show of five Korean artists at Kingston College, London (August 2015); and Pocket Revolutions, exhibition of nine Romanian artists at Korea Foundation, Seoul (April 2015).